VBTP-MR Guarani: Versions

-The requirements for the VBTP-MR VBCI included an ELBIT remote control turret, equipped with a Mk44 Bushmaster II cannon and a 7.62mm machine gun; it should also be able fire anti-tank guided missiles.
+The requirements for the VBTP-MR VBCI included an ELBIT remote control turret, equipped with a Mk44 Bushmaster II cannon and a 7.62mm machine gun; it should also be able to fire anti-tank guided missiles.
 This turret, capable of 360 degree swivel and elevation / depression of -15 to +60 degrees, was chosen by the Brazilian Army on a selection made from among four companies.
 It is expected to be manufactured in Brazil.
 The firing system has a laser rangefinder, vision and fire control by day/night thermal vision, double shot of command (commander and gunner of the car, with precedence for the later), automatic target tracking system, and hunter killer smoke launchers.
 A significant aspect of this vehicle is that the turret is equipped with weapons sights and it is stabilized in two axes, allowing firing on the move with very high probability of hit within the first shot.
 Future needs will determine what kind of instruments will equip the turret, possibly after the vehicle enters service.

 Some speculate that the VBE / CP version will fashion a battle management system.
 The first level at which information must flow in a bidirectional way, what is known as "situational awareness", refers to the tactical commander.
 The distress (probably the VBCI) and reconnaissance models are planned to have an 8×8 drive train.

 In September 2021, the Brazilian Army launched a test campaign of a new engineering variant.
-The unit is equipped with an excavator manipulator arm (EMA), earth anchor blade (EAB) and a straight obstacle blade (SOB) systems, supplied by the British company Pearson Engineering Ltd.
+The unit is equipped with an excavator manipulator arm (EMA), earth anchor blade (EAB) and a straight obstacle blade (SOB) systems, supplied by the British company Pearson Engineering Ltd. In April 2023, the Brazilian Army presented the anti-air version equipped with a RBS 70 NG system.